evandroforks/StringReverseRestfull/README.md

 ___
 ## Instructions by Evandro Coan

-The used tools were Java 8 as backend runner for the Servlet's.
-And,
-Java Server Faces (.jsf) pages for generating the frontend HTMl pages based on the processed input from the Java 8 backend application.
+The used tools were Java 8 as backend runner for the Servlet's with, Java Server Pages (.jsp) and Java Server Faces (.xhtml with facelets) pages for generating the frontend HTMl pages based on the processed input from the Java 8 backend application.

 The Servlet Container used was Tomcat 9.
 Initially was attempted to use Payara 5,